Clemapfel/jluna/docs/manual.md

 unsafely printed
 ```

+Which will similarly forwad its potential result as a return value.
+Unlike `safe_eval`, the return value is not a proxy but a `unsafe::Value*`, pointing to the resul.

+Just like with `unsafe::call`, no exception forwarding happens during `_eval` and it will return `nullptr` if parsing the string or its execution was unsuccessful.

 As discussed before, executing code as strings is fairly slow and not recommended unless unavoidable.

-Just like with `unsafe::call`, no exception forwarding happens during `_eval` and it will return `nullptr` if parsing the string or its execution was unsuccessfull.

 ### Boxing / Unboxing

-So far, we have used the proxies `operator=` to transfer C++-side memory to Julia, while `Proxy::operator T()` transformed Julia-side memory to C++.
-Internally, both of these functionalities are actually handled by two global functions: `box` and `unbox`.
+So far, we have used the proxies `operator=` to transfer C++-side memory to Julia, while `Proxy::operator T()` moved Julia-side memory to C++.
+Internally, both of these functionalities are actually handled by two functions in `jluna::` global scope: `box` and `unbox`.

 Recall that Julia-side memory and C++-side memory do not necessarily have the same memory layout.